ccxt/ccxt/README.md

 #### Sub

 A *sub* interface usually allows to subscribe to a stream of data and listen for it.
 Most of exchanges that do support WebSockets will offer a *sub* type of API only.
 The *sub* type includes streaming public market data.
 Sometimes exchanges also allow subcribing to private user data.
-After the user subscribes to any data feed the channel effectively starts working one-way sending updates from the exchange towards the user continuously.
+After the user subscribes to a data feed the channel effectively starts working one-way sending updates from the exchange towards the user continuously.

 Commonly appearing types of public data streams:

 - order book (most common) - updates on added, edited and deleted orders (aka *change deltas*)
 - ticker updates upon changing of 24 hour stats
 - fills feed (also common) - a live stream of public trades
 - ohlcv candlestick feed
 - heartbeat
-  - exchange chat
+- exchange chat/trollbox

 Less common types of private user data streams:

 - the stream of private trades of the user
 - live order updates
 - balance updates
 - custom streams
 - exchange-specific and other streams

 #### Pub